 TEL 500 (3) Introduction to Teaching English as a Second Language-Presents theories of language learning and factors which impede language learning.
 Designed to provide theoretical and practical experience in language acquisition.
 Students will provide tutorial assistance to non-native English speakers.
 Clinicals:10 hours.
 Fee.
 (Typically Fall)

-TEL 531 (3) Linguistics & Advanced Grammar-An introduction to the phonology, morphology, and syntax of the introduction to the phonology, morphology, and syntax of the English language.
+TEL 531 (3) Linguistics & Advanced Grammar-An introduction to the phonology, morphology, and syntax of the English language.
 Fee.
 (Typically Fall)